ksparavec/pyrlab/doc/Install.md

 $ make pylab
 ```

-In case that you have overriden some `Makefile` parameters during build process, you need to use same parameters here as well.
+In case that you have overriden some of the parameters in `Configuration.mk` during build process, you need to use same parameters here.
 Corresponding to the example above:

 ```
 $ make pylab PYTHONBASE=3.8-bullseye CUDA_INSTALL=no DOCKER_ARGS=
 ```

-Now point your browser to `http://127.0.0.1:8888/lab` (if you changed the listener port in `Makefile`, change it here as well).
+Now point your browser to `http://127.0.0.1:8888/lab` (if you changed the listener port in `Configuration.mk`, change it here as well).

 See [Imaging document](Images.md) for more detailed information on image flavors.